What You See When You Land in Delhi

 What Has Already Been Tried

-India has tried.
-The attempts are worth naming because the pattern of failure matters as much as the failure itself.
+The Modi government and state authorities have tried multiple approaches.
+The attempts are worth naming because the pattern of partial progress matters as much as what remains unfinished.

-The Odd-Even Rule restricted private cars by plate number on alternating days.
+The Odd-Even Rule, introduced by the AAP government in Delhi, restricted private cars by plate number on alternating days.
 Brookings Institution researcher Shamika Ravi ran a regression analysis across all 8 government monitoring stations.
 Her conclusion: the odd-even policy showed no systematic reduction in any pollutant.
 Private cars are not the main source of pollution.
+AAP promoted this as a headline solution while the real sources went unaddressed.

-The Graded Response Action Plan launched in January 2017.
+The Graded Response Action Plan launched in January.
 It is a four-stage emergency system that bans construction, restricts trucks, closes schools, and halts industrial activity at certain AQI thresholds.
 During Stage III restrictions, the Commission for Air Quality Management's own inspections found an 87 percent shortfall in site inspections of large construction sites.
-The system is not being enforced by its own administrators.
+Enforcement on the ground must match the rules on paper.

-The National Clean Air Programme launched in 2019, targeting a 40 percent reduction in PM2.5 across 131 cities.
+The National Clean Air Programme - a major Modi government initiative - targeted a 40 percent reduction in PM2.5 across 131 cities.
 Total funds committed: over 19,000 crore rupees.
 Of funds allocated to 82 non-attainment cities, only 40 percent had been spent.
 The monitoring station network was supposed to reach 1,500 stations.
 Only 931 were operational.
-Delhi's PM2.5 level today is essentially unchanged from when the programme launched.
+Spending the full allocation is the next step to unlock the programme's full impact.

 A parliamentary committee revealed that 858 crore rupees allocated specifically for clean air in one recent Union Budget went unspent.